Here at the Naked Chemist, we talk a lot about topical applications for the skin.

 - Combine all the ingredients in cold water.

 - Then slowly bring them to the boil.

 - Simmer for around 30 mins and then strain the ingredients.

 - Drink a glass 3 times a day.

 Anti-flu herbal tea recipe

-This recipe is really healing, the Ginger is both spicy and warming, whilst the thyme leaves offers protective anti-viral and natural antibiotic properties.
+This recipe is really healing, the Ginger is spicy and warming, whilst the thyme leaves offer protective anti-viral and natural antibiotic properties.